QOAM/qoam/README.md

 5. Add the certificates snap-in and add it managing the "Computer account".
 6. Import the `qoam.nl.pfx` private certificate in the **Personal/Certificates** section.
 Note: you need to contact one of the team members to receive this certificate.
 7. Open a command prompt (run as an administrator) and go to the **tools** directory in the solution.
 In that command prompt run:
-`FindPrivateKey My LocalMachine -t "‎7f 31 3d 42 39 72 84 63 99 43 a6 25 65 2e f5 5c 09 f4 fa 9c"`.
-This will output the path to the private key file.
+`FindPrivateKeyPath.cmd`.
+This will output the path to the private key (.pfx) file.
-8. Open the "Properties" window of the private key file and give the account under which the QOAM website will run read access (for IIS this will probably be `IIS_IUSR`, for IIS express this will your own account).
+8. Navigate to the private key directory and open the "Properties" window of the private key file.
+Then give the account under which the QOAM website will run read access (for IIS this will probably be `IIS_IUSR`, for IIS express this will your own account).
 9. Run the application!

 If everything works out, you should now see the frontpage.